mithraiclabs/spl-token-staking/README.md

 total_weighted_stake: u128,
 /** Token Account to store the staked SPL Token */
 vault: Pubkey,
-/** Mint of the token representing effective stake */
-stake_mint: Pubkey,
 /** Array of RewardPools that apply to the stake pool */
 reward_pools: Vec<RewardPool>,
 /** Base weight for staking lockup.
 In terms of 1 / SCALE_FACTOR_BASE */